Waynehfut/Waynehfut/index.md

 - PI

+1. From Jan 2023 to Dec 2025, National Natural Science Foundation of China, Research on Data Driven Intelligent Quality Control Method for Minimally Invasive Surgery, 72201085;
-1. From May 2022 to April 2024, Hefei University of Technology, Research on assistant decision-making method of minimally invasive surgery based on multimodal behavior information fusion, JZ2022HGQA0140;
+2. From May 2022 to April 2024, Hefei University of Technology, Research on assistant decision-making method of minimally invasive surgery based on multimodal behavior information fusion, JZ2022HGQA0140;
-2. From April 2021 to April 2024, Department of Science and Technology of Anhui Province, Intelligent Wireless Endoscope, 202103a07020012;
+3. From April 2021 to April 2024, Department of Science and Technology of Anhui Province, Intelligent Wireless Endoscope, 202103a07020012;
-3. From September 2019 to September 2020, China Scholarship Council, Integrated Design for Surgical Behavior Intelligent Decision-making Based on Minimally Invasive Surgery Imaging Equipment, 201906690004;
+4. From September 2019 to September 2020, China Scholarship Council, Integrated Design for Surgical Behavior Intelligent Decision-making Based on Minimally Invasive Surgery Imaging Equipment, 201906690004;

 - Participate